wikimedia/wikipedia-ios/fastlane/README.md

 ```
 fastlane ios deploy
 ```
-Pushes both the production and staging apps to test flight and tags the release.
+Pushes both the production and staging apps to TestFlight and tags the release.
 Only releases to internal testers.
 ### ios push_production
 ```
 fastlane ios push_production